Saturday, August 31, 2013

 Doom.
 You recognize doom.
 It's a feeling and a taste, and it's black, and it's very heavy.
 It comes down over your head, and wraps tentacles around you, and sinks long dirty fingernails into your heart.
 It has a stink like burning garbage.
 Doom.

 Boy meets girl.
-They are both young, horny and greedy and the only thing standing between them is the girl's rich stepfather.
+They are both young, horny and greedy, and the only thing standing between them is the girl's wealthy stepfather.
 Sounds like a postman is ringing twice, doesn't it?
 Feels almost like heresy writing this, but in many ways this one is even better than Cain's famous masterpiece.

-Basically we know the whole plot (and its ending) after reading just a first few pages.
-But what Brewer manages to pull off masterfully is the immense build-up of the tension and suspense as we dive deeper into the vortex approaching the inevitable doom of our condemned lovers.
+We know the whole plot (and its ending) after reading just a few pages.
+But what Brewer manages to pull off masterfully is the immense build-up of the tension and suspense as we dive deeper into the vortex, approaching the inevitable doom of our condemned lovers.

-And the trick is that in this crime book there will be no mystery!
-There are some characters introduced (Victor's doctor, Shirley's horny neighbor, Jack's ex girlfriend) that could (and normally would) form some sort of alliance with one of our protagonists in order to double cross the other.
-No such thing here, final big twist is basically nothing more than lack of any twist.
+And the trick is that in this crime book, there will be no mystery!
+There are some characters introduced (Victor's doctor, Shirley's horny neighbour, Jack's ex-girlfriend) that could (and usually would) form some sort of alliance with one of our protagonists to double-cross the other.
+There's no such thing here; the final big twist is essentially nothing more than a lack of any twist.

-And Jack himself - as one would expect from the TV fixer-upper - is pretty lousy killer.
-To be honest, he's total amateur!
-He even prepares a list of all the possible fuck ups and then forgets to destroy it so it can be found by the cops when they search his apartment.
+And Jack himself - as one would expect from the TV fixer-upper - is a pretty lousy killer.
+To be blunt, he's a total amateur!
+He even prepares a list of all the possible fuck ups and then forgets to destroy it, so it can be found by the cops when they search his apartment.
 He also has second thoughts about the whole thing and is prepared to call it off (He'd croak natural, and everything would be perfect).
-But of course there's no way out, the greed got hold of him and he's doomed.
+But of course, there's no way out; the greed got hold of him, and he's doomed.

-Great stuff, just don't expect intriguing story full of twists and sub-plots centered around some colorful anti-hero.
-Without a question, still pure pulp with both sex and violence pretty graphic and disturbing ending but this is for me foremost a sad, cold and intense book about the dark places in our souls and addictions in our heads.
+Great stuff, just don't expect an intriguing story full of twists and subplots centred around some colourful anti-hero.
+Without a question, still pure pulp with both sex and violence pretty graphic and disturbing ending, but this is for me foremost a sad, cold and intense book about the dark places in our souls and addictions in our heads.

 4.5/5